 Employees who meet eligibility requirements may make a financial hardship withdrawal from their TSP account.
-After making the withdrawal, the employee cannot make employee contributions to their TSP account for 6 months.
-FERS participants will not receive any Agency Matching Contributions for the period during which the employee is not making employee contributions.
-However, Agency Automatic (1 percent) Contributions will continue.
 An employee cannot return or repay the money removed from the TSP account.
-See 5 CFR 1650.32, TSP In-Service Withdrawal Basics, and TSP In-Service Withdrawals Publication.
+See 5 CFR 1650.32, TSP In-Service Withdrawal Basics, and TSP In-Service Withdrawals for Financial Hardship.